SAP-samples/teched2024-AI280/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2024 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2024 session called AI280 - Set up Joule to answer questions in your own policy documents.
 ## Overview

-This session introduces attendees to...
+This session introduces attendees to how they can upload documents to their sharepoint ask questions about them via Joule...

 ## Requirements